-The expansion vessel on the heat pump side of the system should have a minimum capacity of 2 litres.
-Failure to ensure the correct size can result in the premature failure of the expansion vessel and associated system components.
-A suitable expansion vessel can be obtained from TR Engineering (part code 222555).
+Failure to ensure the correct sized expansion vessel can result in the premature failure of the expansion vessel and associated system components.

 Safety Valves

 All pressure relief valves fitted to the heat pump side of the system should be rated at 3 bar.